tensorlakeai/indexify/docs/docs/concepts.md

 ## Core Components

-To fully grasp the power and flexibility of Indexify, it's essential to understand its core concepts:

 1. **Extractors**: These are the workhorses of Indexify.
 Extractors are functions that take data from upstream sources and produce three types of output:

    - Transformed data: For example, converting a PDF to plain text.
    - Embeddings: Vector representations of the data, useful for semantic search.
    - Structured data: Extracted metadata or features in a structured format.